Eisenhuth/dalamud-chatgpt/README.md

 get it here: https://github.com/Eisenhuth/TrustworthyDalamudPlugins

 # usage

+**requires an API key** - click the button in the configuration which leads here: https://beta.openai.com/account/api-keys

 `/gpt tell me something about the award winning MMORPG Final Fantasy XIV and format the text`